Leo Radzihovsky: Research

-Integrating the classical and quantum aspects of condensed matter, Radzihovsky's theoretical research spans a broad range of phenomena of liquid crystals, pinned and driven elastic media, degenerate atomic gases, superconductors, magnetism, topological states of matter, and associated phase transitions.
-The unifying theme of these diverse phenomena is the strong role played by quantum and thermal fluctuations, and/or spatial heterogeneity.

-Radzihovsky's theoretical research is focused on the interplay and synergy between classical "soft" and quantum "hard" condensed matter and macroscopic systems that consist of fluids and solids of strongly interacting constituents, be they electrons, atoms, molecules, or bacteria.
-He uses methods of many-body field theory and renormalization group to treat strong non-perturbative effects of fluctuations and nonlinearities that are at play in condensed matter systems.
-Many of such strongly fluctuating condensed matter systems form universal states that he dubbed critical matter.
+Radzihovsky's theoretical research is focused on the interplay and synergy between classical "soft" and quantum "hard" condensed matter, and macroscopic systems that consist of fluids and solids of strongly interacting constituents, be they electrons, atoms, molecules, or bacteria.

-In classic soft matter, Radzihovsky (with John Toner, Pierre Le Doussal, and David Nelson) has studied fluctuations, anisotropy, topological defects, and quenched disorder-driven phenomena in tensionless elastic membranes (realized by biological lipid bilayers, cytoskeletal networks, and single-atom thin graphene sheets).
-These include anomalous elasticity with universal negative Poisson ratio and length-scale dependent elastic moduli, wrinkling, buckling, glassiness, tubule ordering, and associated entropically driven phase transitions.

-Radzihovsky (with John Toner, Leon Balents, and Cristina Marchetti) explored vortex glassy matter of type-II superconductors in magnetic field, charge density waves (CDW), Wigner and colloidal crystals pinned by a substrate and/or an ever-present random quenched disorder, and broadly researched non-equilibrium dynamics and phase transitions of such driven elastic media.
+Radzihovsky explored vortex glassy matter of type-II superconductors in magnetic field, charge density waves (CDW), Wigner, and colloidal crystals pinned by a substrate and/or an ever-present random quenched disorder, and broadly researched non-equilibrium dynamics and phase transitions of such driven elastic media.

-Radzihovsky (with John Toner) contributed to liquid crystal phases and their phase transitions.
-These include novel banana bent-core shaped mesogens (with Tom Lubensky), anti- and ferroelectric nematic and smectic phases, and spontaneously chiral and cholesteric liquid crystals (with Noel Clark).
-He also led studies of nematic and smectic liquid crystals confined inside random porous matrix of aerogel (with John Toner and Noel Clark) and, with his students, subjected to surface pinning by a heterogenous substrate (as in a laptop or iPhone display), and liquid crystalline elastomers and rubber.
+Radzihovsky has contributed to liquid crystal phases and their phase transitions.
+These include novel banana bent-core shaped mesogens, anti- and ferroelectric nematic and smectic phases, and spontaneously chiral and cholesteric liquid crystals.